theLongLab/TF-TWAS/README.md

 **2)	genotype file:**
 The whole genome sequencing file, GTEx_Analysis_2017-06-05_v8_WholeGenomeSeq_866Indiv.vcf, was downloaded from dbGaP (https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000424.v8.p2).
 The genotype dataset is quality controlled using the tool PLINK [2] (https://zzz.bwh.harvard.edu/plink/ ).
 Multiple QC steps were applied by excluding variants with missingness rate > 0.1, minor allele frequency < 0.01, high deviations from Hardy-Weinberg equilibrium at p<10-6, and removing samples with missingness rate > 0.1.

-First, we prioritized putative regulatory variants based on their associations with breast cancer risk.
+We prioritized putative regulatory variants based on their associations with breast cancer risk.
 For variants that bind to only one TF, we used the single TF beta value, and for other variants that bind to more than one TFs, we considered the largest beta values of the paired TFs.
 Once we obtained the beta values for all TF-occupied elements, we ranked those variants based on the beta values from largest to smallest, which illustrated with more important to less for breast cancer risk.
 We then compiled six sets of putative regulatory variants by roughly including top 50K, 100K, 200K, 500K, 1M and 1.4M regulatory variants.
 Within the input genotype file (XXX.breast.female.no_sex.csv), it only includes regulatory variants within +/- 1M of the target gene location.
 The format of the genotype file looks like below:

 SNP,CHR,LOC,GTEX-1117F,GTEX-1122O,GTEX-11EM3,GTEX-11EMC,GTEX-11GSP,GTEX-11I78, … …
 chr1_933303_C_T_b38,1,933303,0,0,0,0,0,0,0,0,1,0,0,0,1,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0, … …